linuxsimba/linuxsimba.github.io/_source/_posts/2017-10-08-vagrant-junos.md

 0.0.0.0           00:0f:81:61:36:00  0           INIT       em0.0
 ```

-This is where Packer comes to play.
-It supports the ability to load an existing OVF and run boot commands (console commands) to fix the issue and save a new Vagrant Box.
-So this is what my repo does.
+Packer is used to fix the existing OVF created by Juniper.
+Packer has the ability to modify an OVF via its console connection and save the changes made to the OVF in a new Vagrant Box.
+This is what the ``fix_junos_dhcp.json`` packer config file does.
+Download it from the Linuxsimba libvirt-network-switches git repo.

 ```